Welcome to today's edition of the Rush 24-7 podcast.

 This is exactly how they've been doing it for 25 years.

-This is the kind of crap that the left has been putting, not just on me, but like Ted Cruz, you Sarah Palin, you name it.
+This is the kind of crap that the left has been putting, not just on me, but like Ted Cruz, Sarah Palin, you name it.

 Anybody they're afraid of, anybody they deem to be effective, standing in their way.

-This is how they they're not interested in a level playing field or any of that.
+This is how they, they're not interested in a level playing field or any of that.

 They're interested in wiping the playing field, eliminating any opposition.